LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/Databases.md

 	Examples: Big Data, and Real Time Applications

 ## Representation
-We can represent a relational database through a database schema.
+We can represent a relational database through an Entity Relationship Diagram.

 ### Database Schema